LLEDev/02161ExamProject/README.md

 Hours submitted.
 ```

-However, it seems we still need some help from a colleague, so request assistance from our colleague Jens Jensen (JJ), ```request assistance 2020-000001 1 JJ```:
+However, it seems we still need some help from a colleague, so we decide to request assistance from our colleague Jens Jensen (JJ), ```request assistance 2020-000001 1 JJ```:
 ```
 Assistance requested.
 ```